 The brown to olive carapace is oval, broad, and rather flattened dorsally; most individuals are under 20 cm in carapace length, but Loveridge (1941) recorded a South African

 male 32.5 cm long.
-The carapace may be smooth or slightly serrated posteriorly, and may have a slight keel on the 2nd to 4th vertebrals.
+The carapace may be smooth or slightly serrated posteriorly, and may have a slight keel on the 2nd to 4th vertebras.
 Vertebral 1 is broader than long and the largest of the five; the 4th is also broader than long.
 No cervical scute is present.

-The plastron is usually yellow to cream colored, but may be brownish or have dark seams.
+The plastron is usually yellow to cream coloured, but may be brownish or have dark seams.
 It is broadest anteriorly but narrows and is deeply notched posteriorly.
 No hinge is present.
 A large plastral fenestra remains open until adulthood in the southern race

 P. s. subrufa, but closed by adulthood in the northern subspecies P. s. olivacea.
 The plastral formula is usually: hum > fem > intergul > an > abd > gul > pect.
 The yellow to brown bridge is well-developed, but somewhat narrow.
 On it are

 small wedge-shaped mesoplastral bones between the hyo- and hypoplastral bones.
 Ventrally, the marginal scutes are usually plain yellow, but in one race dark triangles are present along the seams.
 The skull lacks a supratemporal roof, and the quadratojugal

 is widely separated from the parietal.
 Dentary bones are not fused at the symphysis.
 A very small, almost indistinguishable ridge occurs on the median alveolar surface of the upper jaw.
 The snout protrudes.
 The head is brown to olive dorsally, and dark or